miku/pytorch-tour/Slides.md

 ## PyTorch Basics

-It’s a Python based scientific computing package targeted at two sets of audiences:
+It's a Python based scientific computing package targeted at two sets of audiences:

 * A replacement for NumPy to use the power of GPUs
 * a deep learning research platform that provides maximum flexibility and speed